-- Anyone who had prolonged close contact (within six feet for at least 15 minutes over a 24-hour period) should be considered potentially exposed.
-The use of a facemask for source control and adherence to other recommended infection prevention and control (IPC) measures (e.g., hand hygiene) by the provider help to reduce the risk of transmission or severe illness.
-The following should be considered when determining which patients are at higher risk for transmission and might be prioritized for evaluation and testing: - Facemask use by the patient Mirroring the risk assessment guidance for health care personnel, patients not wearing a facemask would likely be at higher risk for infection compared to those that were wearing a facemask. - Type of interaction that occurred between the patient and infected provider An interaction involving manipulation or prolonged close contact with the patient's eyes, nose, or mouth (e.g. dental cleaning) likely poses a higher risk of transmission to the patient compared to other interactions (e.g., physical contact, feeding, incontinent care, assistance with activities of daily living). - PPE used by infected HCP HCP wearing a facemask (or respirator) and face shield that extends down below the chin might have had better source control than wearing only a facemask.
-Note that respirators with exhalation valves might not provide source control. - Current status of patient Is the patient currently admitted to a hospital or long-term care facility?
+- Anyone who had prolonged close contact (within six feet for at least 15 minutes over a 24-hour period) with an individual infected with SARS-CoV-2 should be considered potentially exposed.
+The use of a face mask for source control and adherence to other recommended infection prevention and control (IPC) measures (e.g., hand hygiene) by the provider help to reduce the risk of transmission or severe illness.
+The following should be considered when determining which patients are at higher risk for transmission and might be prioritized for evaluation and testing: - Face mask use by the patient similar to the risk assessment guidance for health care personnel, patients not wearing a face mask are likely at higher risk for infection compared to those who were wearing a face mask. - Type of interaction that occurred between the patient and infected provider an interaction involving manipulation or prolonged close contact with the patient's eyes, nose, or mouth (e.g. dental cleaning) likely poses a higher risk of transmission to the patient compared to other interactions (e.g., physical contact, feeding, incontinent care, assistance with activities of daily living).

+- PPE used by infected HCP HCP wearing a face mask (or respirator) and face shield that extends down below the chin might have better source control than if wearing only a face mask.
+Note that respirators with exhalation valves might not provide source control. - Current status of patient is the patient currently admitted to a hospital or long-term care facility?
 These individuals, if infected, can be at higher risk for severe illness and have the potential to expose large numbers of individuals at risk for severe disease. - Additional information can be found here.